PRIVACY NOTICE FOR STUDENTS (as of 19 August 2019)

 How UP protects your personal and sensitive personal information?

 Even prior to the effectivity of the DPA, UP put in place physical, organizational and technical measures to protect your right to privacy and is committed to reviewing and improving the same, so as to be able to comply, among others, with its obligations under the applicable provisions of the Education Act of 1982 which require us to keep your educational records confidential.
-You may wish, for instance, to read UP’s Acceptable Use Policy for IT Resources (AUP).
+You may wish, for instance, to read UP’s Acceptable Use Policy for Information Technology (IT) Resources (AUP).

 From time to time UP posts information on relevant sites and sends emails that explain how you can secure and maintain the confidentiality of your personal information.